just-ero/asl-help/README.md

 Welcome!

 ## Purpose
-Asl-help was created to aid autosplitter authors in writing scripts for games that use the mono framework, specifically the Unity fork.
-It is packaged as a .NET framework library that can be loaded at runtime from an autosplitter script, and uses codegen to allow for the creation of more streamlined, human-readable, and update-resilient pointer paths.
+asl-help was created to aid auto splitter authors in writing scripts for games that use the Mono framework, specifically the Unity fork.
+It is packaged as a .NET Framework library that can be loaded at runtime from an auto splitter script, and uses code generation to allow for the creation of more streamlined, human-readable, and update-resilient pointer paths.

 ## Usage
 ### Devopment Setup
 Download the `asl-help` file located in the `lib` directory of this repository and place it in LiveSplit's components folder.
 This is only necessary for development—the file will be downloaded automatically for end users, provided that you configure your autosplitter correctly (see below).

 ### Loading Asl-Help
-Use the following snippet to load the asl-help binary in your autosplitter.
+Use the following snippet to load the asl-help binary in your auto splitter.
 This and the following examples will assume that the game runs on the Unity engine.
 ```cs
 startup {
     Assembly.Load(File.ReadAllBytes("Components/asl-help")).CreateInstance("Unity");